-- New segments and be inserted and existing ones changed, also the currently active segment, even when a program is currently being executed.
+- New segments and be inserted and existing ones changed, even when a program is currently being executed.
 Furthermore, except for the currently active segment, all segments can be deleted at any time. - Changes to the currently running segment are possible.
-The segment is continued as though the change has been valid since the start of the segment. - If the new segment time is shorter than the already expired segment time, then the program skips to the next segment. - If a segment time is required > 999h: 59min, then this time must be spread over several consecutive segments.
+The segment is continued as though the change has been valid since the start of the segment. - If the new segment time is shorter than the already expired segment time, then the program skips to the next segment. - If a segment time is required > 999h:59 min, then this time must be spread over several consecutive segments.